Colin-Fredericks/hx-js/README.md

     // Remove a lot of the navigation "chrome" - use only if you have just one page per unit.
     // This should only be used for older versions of OpenEdX before the 2017 navigation overhaul.
     collapsedNav: false,

-    // Puts a little "meh" face at the bottom of the page.
-    // Click it to turn it into a smiley face.
-    makeSmiles: true,

     // Remove the "Add a Post" button and/or auto-open the on-page discussions.
     removeAddPostButton: false,